 The academic year for postgraduate research students is continuous throughout the year without the vacation periods between terms which apply to undergraduates and some taught Masters.
-This means that both the University and student visa term-time working restrictions apply until submission of thesis for examination.
-Whether an internship is possible as a student visa holder will depend on the circumstances.
-In particular, whether it is considered integral to the PhD research.
+This means that both the University and student visa term-time working restrictions apply continuously until submission of thesis for examination.
+Whether an internship is possible as a Student visa holder will depend on the circumstances.

-If the internship is integral to your PhD research, and approved through the University’s Leave to Work Away procedure, it can be undertaken on your student visa as it is considered to be part of your course.
-Before applying for Leave to Work Away, you should discuss the proposed internship with your Supervisor to confirm it would be considered integral to your PhD research.
+If the internship is integral to your PhD research or a mandatory requirement of your funded doctoral training programme and approved through the University’s work away procedures, it can be undertaken on your Student visa as it is considered to be an assessed part of your course.

-University approval under Leave to Work Away must be granted before the internship begins.
-Undertaking an internship without the necessary approval may result in a breach of the visa work conditions.
+You must have received full University approval under the work away procedures before the internship begins.
+Undertaking an internship without the necessary approval may result in a breach of your visa work conditions.

 Where an approved internship is being undertaken in the UK, either with a UK-based organisation or remotely for an overseas company, the following will also apply:

-If the internship is not integral to your PhD research, you would need to apply for non-medical intermission as an authorised break from study to be able to undertake it.
-If the intermission application is approved, it is not possible for the University to continue to sponsor your student visa during the break in studies for this purpose.
-Visa sponsorship would be withdrawn from the start date of the internship and your visa should subsequently be curtailed by the Home Office to 60 days from the date curtailment action is taken.
+If the internship is not integral to your PhD research or a mandatary requirement of your funded doctoral training programme, you would need to apply for non-medical intermission as an authorised break from study to be able to undertake it.
+If the intermission application is approved, it is not possible for the University to continue to sponsor your Student visa during the break in studies for this purpose.
+You must obtain full University approval for the intermission prior to commencing the internship.
+Visa sponsorship would then be withdrawn from the start date of the internship and your visa should subsequently be curtailed by the Home Office to 60 days from the date curtailment action is taken.
 The Home Office should communicate with you directly to confirm curtailment action and the new expiry date of your visa.
 It is possible this communication will not reach you so it cannot be assumed curtailment action has not taken place.
 The University does not receive communication in relation to this.

-The International Student Office would issue you with a Confirmation of Acceptance for Studies (CAS) so that you can apply for a new student visa to resume study at the end of your internship.
-If you require ATAS clearance, you would need to apply for this in good time as it will need to be granted before you can be assigned your new CAS.
+The International Student Office would issue you with a Confirmation of Acceptance for Studies (CAS) so that you can apply for a new Student visa to resume study at the end of your internship.
+If you require ATAS clearance, you must apply for this in good time as it will need to be granted before you can be assigned your new CAS.

 For internships undertaken in the UK:

-• You would need to provide a copy of the work-related visa to the International Student Office in case additional advice is required in relation to your return to studies at the end of the internship period, including whether you can make the new student visa application in the UK.
+- You would need to provide a copy of the work-related visa to the International Student Office in case additional advice is required in relation to your return to studies at the end of the internship period, including whether you can make a new Student visa application in the UK.

 The period between submission of thesis for examination until you receive the official notification of your viva outcome is considered by the University to be a vacation period.
 As such you would be able to work full-time on your student visa, although restrictions on the type of work would continue to apply.
 The duration of this period can vary and is unlikely to be known at the point you submit your thesis for examination.
 It will depend on both when the viva will be arranged and when the outcome considered formally.
 This may mean making arrangements for an internship during this time may not be straightforward.
 You are advised to contact the International Student Office with the specific details of your plans so that you can be advised based on your circumstances.